-This is the fourth and final installment on the use of beneficiary designation in probate and estate planning.
+This is the fourth and final article about beneficiary designation and NJ probate and estate planning.

-For non-retirement assets, your assets and savings typically flow into your estate upon death and are distributed according to your will or trust, assuming you have one.
+For non-retirement assets with beneficiaries correctly titled, your assets and savings typically flow into your estate upon death and are distributed according to your will or trust, assuming you have one.

 I recently read of a person, a widow, who died suddenly last year.
-If the widow’s beneficiary designations had not been updated after her husband passed away, her $1 million IRA would have gone to her estate instead of directly to her children, triggering a big tax bill and preventing her children from stretching out the IRA distributions for decades.
+If the widow’s beneficiary designations had not been updated after her husband passed away, her $1 million IRA would have gone to her estate instead of directly to her children, triggering a big tax bill and preventing her children from stretching out the IRA distributions for at least a decade.

-How can I ensure my wishes will be honored?
+How can I ensure my goals will be honored?

 Financial institutions merge.
-Records can be lost.
-Keep copies of all your beneficiary forms and send them certified mail, return receipt requested.
+Financial records are lost.
+Keep records, including copies of all your beneficiary designation forms.
+Send them certified mail, return receipt requested.
+Go online and create or change your beneficiary designation(s).
 Then check regularly, perhaps at tax time, to make sure that what your institution has on file is correct.
-Don’t expect your bank, broker or IRA custodian to tell you if something is amiss with your beneficiary designations.
-Don’t assume it’s right.
+Don’t expect your bank, broker or IRA custodian to tell you if something is wrong or missing with your beneficiary designations.
+Don’t assume anything.

 For more information about beneficiary designations and estate planning, please contact Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or email him at firstname.lastname@example.org.
 Please ask us about our video conferencing or telephone consultations if you are unable to come to our office.